 Methodology

-The median NY jury award figure of $287,628 reflects the most recent state-level analysis published in industry verdict reporting.
-The national median benchmark of approximately $34,623 reflects the same comparison window.
+The median NY jury award figure of $287,628, the national median of $34,550, and the 8.3x ratio come from Jury Verdict Research compensatory-damages data as compiled in industry verdict reporting.
 Construction outcomes are flagged where the case was filed under , , or .

 Construction Owned the Top of the List

 Of the top 15 NY personal injury outcomes in 2024 and 2025, multiple were construction cases.
-The leaders:
+The Tribeca crane settlement led that group.
+The 2023 Brooklyn construction-fall verdict below sits outside the 2024-2025 window but shows the same Labor Law 240 pattern at trial:

 Across the construction subset, the through-line is .
 The statute imposes absolute liability when a worker is injured in a gravity-related accident: falls from heights, falling objects, scaffold collapses, ladder failures.
 The owner and general contractor cannot defend by arguing the worker was careless.
 Comparative negligence does not apply.
 Once the safety device failed, liability is established.
 The jury’s only question is damages.